digital-blueprint/relay-formalize-bundle/docs/form-schema.md

 }
  ```
 Extensions:
-- `names`: a JSON object that consists of key-value pairs, where the keys are language codes,
+- `localizedName`: a JSON object that consists of key-value pairs, where the keys are language codes,
 and the values are the translated names of this property
 - `tableViewVisibleDefault`: a JSON bool that indicates whether the column representing this property should be
 visible in the submissions table view by default